strongself/MRefresh/README.md

 ### Example

-To start with, if you don't want to read the long description, you can download the example and see everything for yourself.
+Below see the steps needed to configure the pull-to-refresh view.
+Of course, if you don't want to read the long description, you can download the example and see everything for yourself.

 #### SVGPathManager